pack, a social group, certainly exist and are the most powerful threat of all. While

 Givers of Help

-Within the relationship between selfand other, the receiverhascontinuous needs, but the
+Within the relationship between selfand other, the receiver

 is a receiver of help.
 Sometimes my actions help others meet their needs.
 Sometimes